brettz9/maptext/README.md

 ## Immediate to-dos

-0. Build areas (at least with mouseover to show text)
+0. Have mouseover show text on page
 0. Make form serializable and deserializable at least to/from textarea
 1. Allow text search with highlight of image regions
 2. Allow (click/drag) image highlighting of region(s)